optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

       option name and can thus reduce repetition in the option names.
 1. As before, the user can pass a global set of options to `maximize` or `minimize`.
 We continue to support option dictionaries but also allow `AlgorithmOption` objects that enable better autocomplete and immutability.
-They can be constructed dynamically using `make_dataclass`.
+We can construct them dynamically at import time using `make_dataclass`.
 Global options override the options that were directly passed to an optimizer.
 For consistency, `AlgorithmOptions` can offer the `with_stopping`, `with_convergence` and `with_option` copy-constructors, so users can modify options safely.

 The previous example continues to work.
 Examples of the new possibilities are: